 1. INTRODUCTION

 The rice-wheat cropping system (RWCS) of Indo-Gangetic plains, encompassing Southern Asia and parts of China, represents one of the most intensive and productive agro-eco systems, covering nearly 26 Mha and contributing about one-third of the total rice and wheat production in South-Asia (Raj et al., 2026).
 In India, RWCS occupies approximately 10 Mha and contributes nearly 75% of the national cereal output (Reddy et al., 2025).
-Although, overall production has increased over time, the rate of increase has decreased, indicating yield stagnation and diminishing returns from conventional nutrient management practices and showcases the limitations of the current nutrient management practices (N, P and K).
-Hence, despite its role in ensuring food security, sustaining productivity and the national quality in this RWCS has become a concerning issue due to decreased soil fertility, widespread micronutrient imbalances (B, Zn) and reduced partial factor productivity (PPF) of the applied fertilizer.
-One of the major reasons for the cause of imbalance of nutrients in soils is inadequate micronutrient management practices in comparison to macronutrients such as N, P and K application practices.
+Although overall production has increased over time, the rate of increase has decreased, indicating yield stagnation and diminishing returns from conventional nutrient management practices, and showcases the limitations of the current nutrient management practices (N, P, and K).
+Hence, despite its role in ensuring food security, sustaining productivity, and the national quality in this RWCS has become a concerning issue due to decreased soil fertility, widespread micronutrient imbalances (B, Zn), and reduced partial factor productivity (PPF) of the applied fertilizer.
+One of the major reasons for the imbalance of nutrients in soils is inadequate micronutrient management practices in comparison to macronutrients such as N, P, and K application practices.
 This imbalance has resulted in deficiencies of the essential micronutrients in many areas with intensive cultivation.
 B deficiency (44.7% of soils) has become a major constraint next to Zn (51.2% of soils) in India (Shukla et al., 2021).
-It also became a critical constraint in many alluvial and Mollisol soils of Indo-Gangetic Plains.
-Micronutrient deficiencies impair many physiological process in crop which reduces crop growth and yield, hence, improving micronutrient use efficiency is essential for increasing productivity, nutrient use efficiency (NUE) in rice-wheat cropping system.
+It also became a critical constraint in many alluvial and Mollisol soils of the Indo-Gangetic Plains.
+Micronutrient deficiencies impair many physiological processes in crop which reduces crop growth and yield; hence, improving micronutrient use efficiency is essential for increasing productivity, nutrient use efficiency (NUE) in rice-wheat cropping systems.

-Boron, is an essential micronutrient that regulates cell wall structure, membrane stability, ion fluxes across the membrane and metabolic processes, including hormonal balance and photosynthate translocation, phenolic and N metabolism (Shireen et al., 2018; Srivastava et al., 2025).
+Boron is an essential micronutrient that regulates cell wall structure, membrane stability, ion fluxes across the membrane, and metabolic processes, including hormonal balance and photosynthate translocation, phenolic and N metabolism (Shireen et al., 2018; Srivastava et al., 2025).
 B is particularly essential during reproductive stages, where it influences pollen viability and grain formation.
-However, boron fertilizers suffer from low availability of available boron for plant uptake due to its undissociated or non-ionic form under normal pH conditions and its availability is highly sensitive to the soil physico-chemical properties like pH, texture, moisture content, organic carbon (OC) content, Fe and Al content in the soil (Niharika & Sheeba, 2022).
-Boron is highly mobile in the coarse textured soils under intensive cultivation practices as followed in Indo-Gangetic plains making it more prone to leaching.
-In contrast, in fine textured, clay and Fe/Al-oxide rich soils, B is highly immobile due to soil interactions like precipitation, adsorption as well as the transformation into the organic form, thereby limiting the effectiveness of the B when applied in the form of Borax (Pachauri et al., 2024).
-Moreover, soluble fertilizers are either easily leached or fixed causing a serious environmental concerns challenging global sustainability.
-B deficiency in the field level affects the sexual reproduction often leading to poor spikelet fertility and reduced grain filling causing grain yield reductions (Abdel-Motagally & El-Zohri, 2018).
-Hence, there is a need to find a suitable carrier for B which improves its availability without affecting the soil ecosystem and fertility.
+However, boron fertilizers suffer from low availability of available boron for plant uptake due to its undissociated or non-ionic form under normal pH conditions, and its availability is highly sensitive to the soil physico-chemical properties like pH, texture, moisture content, organic carbon (OC) content, Fe, and Al content in the soil (Niharika & Sheeba, 2022).
+Boron is highly mobile in the coarse-textured soils under intensive cultivation practices as followed in the Indo-Gangetic plains, making it more prone to leaching.
+In contrast, in fine-textured, clay and Fe/Al-oxide rich soils, B is highly immobile due to soil interactions like precipitation, adsorption, as well as the transformation into the organic form, thereby limiting the effectiveness of the B when applied in the form of Borax (Pachauri et al., 2024).
+Moreover, soluble fertilizers are either easily leached or fixed, causing serious environmental concerns challenging global sustainability.
+B deficiency at the field level affects the sexual reproduction, often leading to poor spikelet fertility and reduced grain filling, causing grain yield reductions (Abdel-Motagally & El-Zohri, 2018).
+Hence, there is a need to find a suitable carrier for B that improves its availability without affecting the soil ecosystem and fertility.